Jodie Comer facts for kids

 Career beginnings (2008–2017)

-Comer's career began in 2008 with a guest role on an episode of The Royal Today.
-In 2010, she made her theatre debut in the play The Price of Everything, directed by Noreen Kershaw, at the Stephen Joseph Theatre.
-Comer then made minor appearances in several television series (see table below).
-She was cast in leading roles in the drama series Justice (2011), the supernatural miniseries Remember Me (2014), and as Chloe Gemell in the E4 comedy-drama series My Mad Fat Diary (2013–2015).
-Comer appeared in the 2015 adaptation of Lady Chatterley's Lover (1928), a television film broadcast on BBC One.
-The same year, she played Kate Parks in the BBC One drama series Doctor Foster (2015–2017).
+Comer's career began in 2008 with a guest role on an episode of The Royal Today, a spin-off series of the medical drama series The Royal.
+She then made appearances in series such as Waterloo Road, Holby City, Doctors, Silent Witness, Casualty, Law & Order: UK, Vera, and Inspector George Gently.
+She was cast in leading roles in the five-episode drama series Justice, the supernatural miniseries Remember Me, and as Chloe Gemell in the E4 comedy-drama series My Mad Fat Diary.
+Comer appeared in the 2015 adaptation of Lady Chatterley's Lover, a television film broadcast on BBC One.
+In the same year, Comer appeared as Kate Parks in the BBC One drama series Doctor Foster.

-Her first starring role was in 2016 as Ivy Moxam in the BBC Three miniseries Thirteen, which earned her a nomination for the British Academy Television Award for Best Actress. .....
-The same year, Comer was listed as one of Screen International's "Stars of Tomorrow" in association with the BFI London Film Festival.
-In 2017, she starred as a young Elizabeth of York in The White Princess on Starz, a sequel to the BBC One miniseries The White Queen (2013).
-Also in 2017, Comer made her feature film debut, as Christine in the Morrissey biographical drama England Is Mine, directed by Mark Gill.
+Comer was cast in her first starring role as Ivy Moxam in the BBC Three miniseries Thirteen, which premiered in February 2016 and earned her a nomination for the British Academy Television Award for Best Actress. .....
+In 2016, Comer was listed as one of Screen International's "Stars of Tomorrow" in association with the BFI London Film Festival.
+In 2017, she starred as a young Elizabeth of York in The White Princess on Starz, a sequel to the BBC miniseries The White Queen.
+In 2017, she also made her feature film debut, as Christine in the Morrissey biopic England Is Mine.

-In April 2019, Comer revealed she had been forced to drop out of Kenneth Branagh's 2022 adaptation of Agatha Christie's Death on the Nile due to scheduling conflicts.
-Also in 2019, Comer made a cameo appearance in the film Star Wars: The Rise of Skywalker, appearing as Rey's mother (Miramir) in a flashback.
-In June 2020, Comer played the lead role of Lesley in a BBC iPlayer reboot of the Talking Heads episode "Her Big Chance" (filmed in lockdown due to the COVID-19 pandemic).
-Comer next appeared in the action comedy film Free Guy, alongside Ryan Reynolds, in which she played two roles: Millie, a games developer, and Molotov Girl, Millie's in-game avatar.
-Released on 13 August 2021, a cover version of Mariah Carey song "Fantasy" (1995) sung by Comer was used in the film.
-For the role, she was nominated for the Saturn Award for Best Supporting Actress.
+Comer performed a cameo in the 2019 film Star Wars: The Rise of Skywalker, appearing as Rey's mother Miramir in flashbacks.
+In June 2020, Comer played the lead role of Lesley in a BBC iPlayer reboot of the Talking Heads episode "Her Big Chance".
+The episode, directed by Josie Rourke, was filmed in lockdown due to the COVID-19 pandemic.
+Comer next appeared in the action comedy film Free Guy alongside Ryan Reynolds, in which she played two roles: Millie, a games developer, and Molotov Girl, Millie's in-game avatar.
+The film was released on 13 August 2021.
+It later debuted on Disney+ for home viewers on 23 February 2022.
+A cover version of Mariah Carey song "Fantasy" sung by Comer was used in the film.
+For this role, she was nominated for a Saturn Award for Best Supporting Actress.

 Comer made her West End debut in Suzie Miller's one-woman play Prima Facie at the Harold Pinter Theatre which started in April 2022 and concluded in June 2022.
-She was praised for her role as criminal defense barrister Tessa Ensler.
+For the role as criminal defense barrister Tessa Ensler, Comer received widespread critical acclaim.
 Comer made her Broadway debut with Prima Facie when the production transferred from the West End, in spring 2023.
-Starting 21 July 2022, a filmed performance of the play at the Harold Pinter Theatre was shown at cinemas around the world by National Theatre Live (NT Live), where it became the highest-grossing event cinema release ever, taking in £4.47 million.
-For her performance, she won the Laurence Olivier Award for Best Actress and Tony Award for Best Actress in a Play.
-Reflecting on her experience on stage, Comer termed it "the most overwhelming and powerful and life-affirming experience".
+Starting 21 July 2022, a filmed performance of the play at the Harold Pinter Theatre was shown at cinemas around the world by NT Live.
+For her performance, she won the Laurence Olivier Award for Best Actress and the Tony Award for Best Actress in a Play.

-In 2023, Comer starred, alongside Austin Butler and Tom Hardy, in Jeff Nichols's The Bikeriders, a drama inspired by the photography of Danny Lyon and his 1967 book of the same name.
+In 2023, Comer starred alongside Austin Butler and Tom Hardy in Jeff Nichols' The Bikeriders, a drama inspired by the photography of Danny Lyon and his 1967 book of the same name.
 She then starred in and produced the environmental thriller The End We Start From, an adaptation of Megan Hunter's debut novel, directed by Mahalia Belo.
-Both films received generally positive reviews, with Comer's performance receiving praise for both, though she received a polarized reaction towards her American accent in The Bikeriders.
-Comer stated that it was tough as the only woman on the set of The Bikeriders.
-In 2024, she voiced character Emily Hartwood in the survival horror video game Alone in the Dark, a reimagining of the 1992 original video game and the seventh installment in the Alone in the Dark video game series.
+Both films received generally positive reviews.

 Filmography